ISCHEMIC STROKE / ACUTE THERAPY

 - reocclusion (18%)

-- no-reflow phenomenon (microcirculation blockage with the absence of reperfusion) (Schiphorst, 2021)
+- no-reflow phenomenon (microcirculation blockage without adequate reperfusion despite recanalization) (Schiphorst, 2021)

-- late reperfusion with HEB disruption ⇒ edema, hemorrhagic transformation of ischemia
+- late reperfusion with BBB disruption, resulting in edema, hemorrhagic transformation

-- the presence of viable hypoperfused tissue (penumbra) is a prerequisite for a successful treatment
+- the presence of viable hypoperfused tissue (penumbra) is a prerequisite for successful treatment

-- detection of persistent penumbra (by CTP, PWI/DWI mismatch, or DWI/FLAIR mismatch) allowed treatment of patients beyond standard therapeutic windows
+- detection of persistent penumbra (by CTP, PWI/DWI mismatch, or DWI/FLAIR mismatch) has enabled the treatment of patients beyond standard therapeutic windows

 - relevant trials:

-- another milestone was achieved by trials demonstrating the effect of thrombectomy within 24 hours, even in patients with large cerebral infarcts – these trials will significantly change current practice
+- another milestone was achieved by trials demonstrating the efficacy of thrombectomy within 24 hours, even in patients with large cerebral infarcts – these trials significantly changed clinical practice

 - SELECT2 (2023) – ASPECT 3-5 or core ≥ 50 mL